SteveRusin/flight-booking-infrastructure/README.md

 1. Clone the project
 1. Login to aws using aws cli.
 1. If you using non default aws account refer to [Using no default aws account](#using-no-default-aws-account) step before proceeding
-1. Copy and rename `variables.private.example.tf` -> `variables.private.tf` and provide variable values
+1. Copy and rename `variables.private.example` -> `variables.private.tf` and provide variable values
 1. Run `terraform init`
 1. Define infrastructure and apply using `terraform plan/apply` commands